25 Division Word Problems for Grades 3 to 5 With Tips On Supporting Students’ Progress

 Introducing standard algorithm division

-5th grade students are expected to consolidate on the above formal methods of division before being able to divide a four digit number by a two digit number using the formal method of standard algorithm division and to again be able to understand remainders within this and present them in the correct context.
+In addition to the 4th grade requirements, 5th grade students are expected to consolidate these formal division methods before dividing a four digit number by a two digit number using the formal method of standard algorithm division.

-This also flows into division word problems as children should be able to read a multi step problem and know how to correctly interpret it, apply their divisional knowledge and solve the problem successfully.
-The concept of multi step problems is built upon at each stage of your state math curriculum.
+This also flows into division word problems as children must read a multi-step problem and know how to interpret it, apply their divisional knowledge and solve the problem step-by-step.

 Why are word problems important for childrens’ understanding of division?